shijithpk/hide_like_counts_with_ublock/README.md

-How to use uBlock Origin to hide like/retweet counts on Twitter, and vote/karma counts on Reddit
+How to use uBlock Origin to hide like/retweet counts on Twitter, and post/karma scores on Reddit